Kaggle/kaggle-api/docs/README.md

   -s SEARCH, --search SEARCH
                         Term(s) to search for
   -v, --csv             Print results in CSV format
-                        (if not set print in table format)
+                        (if not set then print in table format)
 ```

 Example: